Ripped-Kanga/RingCentral-Scripts/README.md

 ## UserAudit.py
 - [x] Build initial version, test and debug.
 - [x] Write audit data to csv
+- [ ] Store User IDs in json for later use.
+- [x] Write IDs to csv file column one.

 - [ ] Should pull the following:
-- [ ] Store User IDs in json for later use, write IDs to csv file column one.
 	### User Information
 	- [x] First & Last Name
 	- [x] Extension Number